Nguyen Van Hoa

 Born in 1995, Hoa is a young Catholic activist from Ky Anh, Ha Tinh province, one of the areas that was most affected by the environmental disaster caused by Formosa dumping industrial waste into the sea.

-After the Formosa environmental disaster occurred in April 2016, Nguyen Van Hoa was active in assisting fishermens' families in demanding compensation and justice.
-A digital security trainer and regular contributor to RFA, Hoa’s live broadcast of footage of peaceful protests in October 2016 outside Taiwan-owned Formosa’s steel plant in Ha Tinh province, using a flycam drone, went viral.
+After the Formosa environmental disaster occurred in April 2016, Nguyen Van Hoa became active in assisting fishermens' families in demanding compensation and justice.
+A digital security trainer and regular contributor to Radio Free Asia, Hoa’s live broadcast of footage of peaceful protests in October 2016 outside Taiwanese-owned Formosa’s steel plant in Ha Tinh province, using a flycam drone, went viral.

 Footage by Nguyen Van Hoa’s flycam recording the protest in front of Formosa’s steel plant in Ha Tinh province.